Consultant Lawyer Advisory & Practice Strategy – Sydney & Australia

 In practice, many consultants simply swap one set of constraints for another, often with less visibility, less leverage, and the same personal risk as flying completely solo.

-Most solicitor consultants realise fairly quickly:
+Most solicitor consultants realise fairly quickly for consultant lawyer practice strategy i.e.

 You are responsible for bringing in the work